Field Course: Product Management 101

 - What does a PM need to know about technology, e.g., model-view-controller architecture, APIs, databases?

 Last year’s syllabus for PM 101 is available here.
-This year’s course will cover roughly the same content as last year’s fall semester sessions.
+This year’s course will cover roughly the same content as last year’s fall term sessions.
 Readings are sourced largely from blog posts by practitioners.
-None of PM 101’s sessions will entail case discussion.

-Working mostly in pairs and coached by mentors (HBS alumni and volunteers from the Boston Product Management Association), students will deliver six end-products during the term: 1) a plan for researching user needs for their proposed application; 2) a Market Requirements Document; 3) wireframes for their proposed application; 4) a Product Requirements Document, with detailed specifications; 5) weekly “snippets” briefly summarizing their progress; and 6) a blog post reflecting on lessons learned from the course.
+Working mostly in pairs and coached by mentors (HBS alumni and volunteers from the Boston Product Management Association), students will deliver six end-products during the term: 1) a plan for researching user needs for their proposed application; 2) a Market Requirements Document (MRD); 3) wireframes for their proposed application; 4) a Product Requirements Document (PRD), with detailed specifications; 5) weekly “snippets” briefly summarizing their progress; and 6) a blog post reflecting on lessons learned from the course.
+Students will regularly present work-in-progress in class, and will be asked to provide written feedback on other teams’ MRDs and PRDs.

 Projects and Application Process